Port Family Portrait

 Sugiyama

-Ishida Mitsunari, one of the five magistrates who played a central role in the Toyotomi government during the Azuchi-Momoyama period Ishida Shigenari, the second son of Mitsunari, who served as a page to Toyotomi Hideyori, fled to Tsugaru after his defeat at the Battle of Sekigahara, changed his surname to "Sugiyama," and settled in Fukami Village (now Itayanagi Town, Kitatsugaru District), where he was protected by the Tsugaru domain.
+A retainer of the Tsugaru domain, said to be a descendant of Ishida Mitsunari, one of the Five Commissioners who played a central role in the Toyotomi regime during the Azuchi-Momoyama period .
+It is said that Ishida Shigenari, the second son of Mitsunari who served as a page to Toyotomi Hideyori , fled to Tsugaru after the defeat at the Battle of Sekigahara, changed his surname to "Sugiyama," and settled in Fukami Village (present-day Itayanagi Town, Kitatsugaru District), where he received protection from the Tsugaru domain.

-Toyotomi is engraved on the graves of Shigenari and the successive generations of the Sugiyama family at Sotoku-ji Temple (Hirosaki City, Aomori Prefecture)
+Perhaps due to their connection with Ishida Mitsunari, the tombs of Shigenari and successive generations of the Sugiyama family at Sōtoku-ji Temple (Hirosaki City, Aomori Prefecture) bear the Toyotomi surname

 Seito

-"Seibien" created by the 24th head of the family, Seito Moriyoshi, is the three most famous gardens of the Meiji period and is still beloved today as a nationally designated place of scenic beauty.
+This is an old family residence in Saruga Village, Tsugaru District (present-day Sarugaishibayashi, Hirakawa City).
+The garden "Seibien," created by the 24th head of the family, Seito Moriyoshi, was counted as one of the three most famous gardens of the Meiji era and is still cherished today as a nationally designated scenic spot.

 Daikoji Temple